V2dha/Hospital-Database-Management/README.md

 Enter Patient’s name and other details to book an appointment

 o View Registration
 Enter Patient’s name to view the required appointment

-Program Preview